 Monroe County Housing Authority serves Monroe County.

 Applicants who need help completing the application due to disability can make a reasonable accommodation request to the housing authority via (305)296-5621.

-As of 05/24/2018, it is not known if Monroe County Housing Authority is accepting Section 8 Housing Choice Voucher portability requests for porting in.
+As of 02/17/2019, it is not known if Monroe County Housing Authority is either absorbing or billing Section 8 Housing Choice Voucher portability requests for porting in.
 Learn more about porting Housing Choice Vouchers to a new area here.

 The following is a summary of the types of vouchers managed and the monthly costs of each: